 - Fresh Air - Don’t take nature’s air quality for granted.
 Take a photo of your team with contented looks on their faces as they take in a big breath of fresh nature air together.

-Nature Scavenger Hunt Idea Set 4: Creativity in the Outdoors
+Outdoor Scavenger Hunt Idea Set 4: Creativity in the Outdoors

 This last set contains mission ideas are a few that we’ve found suitable for participants looking to flex their creative might.
 Inspired from nature documentaries and wilderness survival movies of years past, submissions to challenges in this section will be top contenders for scoring bonus points!

 - National Geographic - Take a video of your team members roaming the great wilderness.
 Have the cameraperson narrate the team’s movements and interactions David Attenborough style.

 - Circle of Life - Find a large rock, take a photo of a team member holding another team member on the rock like Simba in The Lion King.
 (Be careful not to lose your balance or drop anyone from a high place!)

 - Wilson!
 I’m sorry! - Find an inanimate object.
 Film a clip of a team member shouting the famous Cast Away “Wilson!
 I’m sorry!” line to the object.
 Bonus points for costumes and best performance.